 InterMune’s stock soared in the first week of March after the drugmaker’s experimental medicine for a deadly lung disease was reviewed more favorably by U.S. regulators than analysts had expected.
 Two months later, the stock slumped after the company’s application for a potential $1-billion-a-year lung treatment was rejected by regulators.

 Trading records also show SAC held Weight Watchers during a period when the price doubled.

 Last month, former SAC fund manager Mathew Martoma was charged with insider trading for using nonpublic information to trade the stocks of drugmakers Elan Corp.
-(ELN) and Wyeth LLC, earning $276 million for the fund.
+(ELN:US) and Wyeth LLC, earning $276 million for the fund.

 SAC’s owner sold the stocks after speaking with Martoma, according to prosecutors and an SEC complaint, which was the first time they had linked him to trades at the center of an insider case.
 Another person familiar with the matter said Cohen is the person identified in the criminal complaint as “Hedge Fund Owner” and in the SEC’s suit as “Investment Advisor A.”

 SAC held 2.1 million shares of Weight Watchers at the end of the first quarter of 2011 compared with 7,951 shares in the previous quarter, according to data compiled by Bloomberg.
 Weight Watchers surged in February 2011 after forecasting full- year earnings that beat analyst estimates.